micronaut-projects/micronaut-gradle-plugin/README.md

 The above configuration uses a max heap setting of 128m for Java and 64m for native image for the application.

-To add additional docker instructions to the generated Dockerfile, such as adding a HEALTHCHECK, you can do the following
+To add additional docker instructions to the generated Dockerfile, such as adding a HEALTHCHECK, you can do the following.
+The additional instructions will be added at the end of the `Dockerfile` just before the `ENTRYPOINT`.
 ```groovy
 dockerfile {
  args("-Xmx128m")